qzhizhou/EC601-Mini_Project1/README.md

 Go to https://developer.twitter.com/content/developer-twitter/en.html and apply for a Twitter developer account.
 Once you haved finished, you will recieve the keys and tokens.
 Mark them down and keep them safe!

 ### 1.2 Install Tweepy:

 Installing Tweepy is pretty easy:

 	pip install tweepy

-### 1.3 Run the Tweepy-images.py
+### 1.3 Run the Tweepy-images.py:
-Once you have got all the credential files in the directory where you clone this git, you now can try to download images from Twitter:
+Once you have got all the credential files in the directory where you download this git, you now can try to download images from Twitter:

 		python Tweepy-images.py

 But before you run, please open the Tweepy-images.py file, and input you keys and tokens.
-In line 24, you will need to input the Twitter account you want to access.
+In line 24, you will need to input the Twitter account you want to access, and also you can change the limit number of images by changin the number after "cout="

+## 2.Use Google Vision to analyze Images:

+  ### 2.1 Set up the Google Vision environment:
+  Go to https://cloud.google.com/vision/docs/quickstart-client-libraries and follow the instructions.
+   Please make sure that the path and the credenstial files are all located in your current directory!

+  ### 2.2 Run the google_vision.py:
+  In line 17, please change the path your current directory.
+  And now you can run:

+	python google_vision.py

+Go to your current directory and